wolfSSL/wolfTPM/examples/attestation/README.md

 * `./examples/attestation/activate_credential`: Used by a client to decrypt the challenge and respond
 * `./examples/keygen/keygen`: Used to create a primary key(PK) and attestation key(AK)

+Note: All of these example allow the use of the Endorsement Key and Attestation Key under the Endorsement Hierarchy.
+This is done by adding the `-eh` option when executing any of the three examples above.
+The advantage of using EK/EH is that the private key material of the EK never leaves the TPM.
+Anything encrypted using the public part of the EK can be encrypted only internally by the TPM owner of the EK, and EK is unique for every TPM chip.
+Therefore, creating challenges for Remote Attestation using the EK/EH has greater value in some scenarios.
+One drawback is that by using the EK the identity of the host under attestation is always known, because the EK private-public key pair identifies the TPM and in some scenarios this might rise privacy concerns.
+Our remote attestation examples support both AK under SRK and AK under EK.
+It is up to the developer to decide which one to use.

 ## Technology introduction

 Remote Attestation is the process of a client providing an evidence to an attestation server that verifies if the client is in a known state.